OpenEvalProject/evals/manuscripts/elife-94948/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02jx3x895 Center for Life’s Origins and Evolution, Department of Genetics, Evolution and Environment, University College London London United Kingdom
+1. Center for Life’s Origins and Evolution, Department of Genetics, Evolution and Environment, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-2. https://ror.org/00rcxh774 worm~lab, Institute of Zoology, University of Cologne Cologne Germany
+2. worm~lab, Institute of Zoology, University of Cologne Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))
-3. https://ror.org/01v29qb04 Department of Biosciences, Durham University Durham United Kingdom
+3. Department of Biosciences, Durham University Durham United Kingdom ([ROR:01v29qb04](https://ror.org/01v29qb04))
-4. https://ror.org/019tgvf94 Université Côte D'Azur, CNRS, Inserm, iBV Nice France
+4. Université Côte D'Azur, CNRS, Inserm, iBV Nice France ([ROR:019tgvf94](https://ror.org/019tgvf94))
-5. https://ror.org/00wge5k78 The Arctic University Museum of Norway, UiT – The Arctic University of Norway Tromsø Norway
+5. The Arctic University Museum of Norway, UiT – The Arctic University of Norway Tromsø Norway ([ROR:00wge5k78](https://ror.org/00wge5k78))
-6. https://ror.org/02en5vm52 Collège Doctoral, Sorbonne Université Paris France
+6. Collège Doctoral, Sorbonne Université Paris France ([ROR:02en5vm52](https://ror.org/02en5vm52))
-7. https://ror.org/00j9c2840 Department of Tumor Biology, Institute for Cancer Research, The Norwegian Radium Hospital, Oslo University Hospital Oslo Norway
+7. Department of Tumor Biology, Institute for Cancer Research, The Norwegian Radium Hospital, Oslo University Hospital Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))
-8. https://ror.org/01xtthb56 Institute of Clinical Medicine, Medical Faculty, University of Oslo Oslo Norway
+8. Institute of Clinical Medicine, Medical Faculty, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-9. https://ror.org/052d1a351 Museum für Naturkunde, Leibniz Institute for Evolution and Biodiversity Science Berlin Germany
+9. Museum für Naturkunde, Leibniz Institute for Evolution and Biodiversity Science Berlin Germany ([ROR:052d1a351](https://ror.org/052d1a351))
-10. https://ror.org/00r1edq15 University of Greifswald, Institute for Mathematics and Computer Science Greifswald Germany
+10. University of Greifswald, Institute for Mathematics and Computer Science Greifswald Germany ([ROR:00r1edq15](https://ror.org/00r1edq15))
-11. https://ror.org/00r1edq15 University of Greifswald, Center for Functional Genomics of Microbes Greifswald Germany
+11. University of Greifswald, Center for Functional Genomics of Microbes Greifswald Germany ([ROR:00r1edq15](https://ror.org/00r1edq15))
-12. https://ror.org/00cv4n034 Royal Brompton Hospital, Guy's and St Thomas' NHS Foundation Trust London United Kingdom
+12. Royal Brompton Hospital, Guy's and St Thomas' NHS Foundation Trust London United Kingdom ([ROR:00cv4n034](https://ror.org/00cv4n034))
-13. https://ror.org/0495fxg12 Institut Pasteur, Université de Paris, CNRS UMR3525, Unité Régulation Spatiale des Génomes Paris France
+13. Institut Pasteur, Université de Paris, CNRS UMR3525, Unité Régulation Spatiale des Génomes Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-14. https://ror.org/024mw5h28 The University of Chicago, Division of Biological Sciences Chicago United States
+14. The University of Chicago, Division of Biological Sciences Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-15. https://ror.org/02en5vm52 Laboratoire de Biologie du Développement de Villefranche-sur-mer (LBDV), Sorbonne Universite Villefranche-sur-mer France
+15. Laboratoire de Biologie du Développement de Villefranche-sur-mer (LBDV), Sorbonne Universite Villefranche-sur-mer France ([ROR:02en5vm52](https://ror.org/02en5vm52))
-16. https://ror.org/052gg0110 Department of Biochemistry, University of Oxford Oxford United Kingdom
+16. Department of Biochemistry, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))

 † Corresponding author

 ## Abstract

 The evolutionary origins of Bilateria remain enigmatic.
 One of the more enduring proposals highlights similarities between a cnidarian-like planula larva and simple acoel-like flatworms.
 This idea is based in part on the view of the Xenacoelomorpha as an outgroup to all other bilaterians which are themselves designated the Nephrozoa (protostomes and deuterostomes).
 Genome data can provide important comparative data and help understand the evolution and biology of enigmatic species better.
-Here, we assemble and analyze the genome of the simple, marine xenacoelomorph Xenoturbella bocki , a key species for our understanding of early bilaterian evolution.
+Here, we assemble and analyze the genome of the simple, marine xenacoelomorph Xenoturbella bocki, a key species for our understanding of early bilaterian evolution.
 Our highly contiguous genome assembly of X. bocki has a size of ~111 Mbp in 18 chromosome-like scaffolds, with repeat content and intron, exon, and intergenic space comparable to other bilaterian invertebrates.
 We find X. bocki to have a similar number of genes to other bilaterians and to have retained ancestral metazoan synteny.
 Key bilaterian signaling pathways are also largely complete and most bilaterian miRNAs are present.
 Overall, we conclude that X. bocki has a complex genome typical of bilaterians, which does not reflect the apparent simplicity of its body plan that has been so important to proposals that the Xenacoelomorpha are the simple sister group of the rest of the Bilateria.

 ## Introduction